Marlamin/blog/blog/2024-09-22-map-making-process/index.md

 - https://80.lv/articles/the-strings-of-environment-design/

 ## Credits
-I've credited all the artists where I could but credits obviously also go out to the various teams at Blizzard that work on/help with any of these processes.
+I've credited all the artists and linked sources where I could.
+Credits obviously also go out to the various teams at Blizzard that work on/help with any of these processes (shout-out tools team in particular!).